kedacore/keda/README.md

 * Redis Lists

 You can view other planned scalers [in our wiki and issue backlog](https://github.com/kedacore/keda/wiki/Scaler-prioritization).

+_†: As of now, the Event Hub scaler only supports reading from Blob Storage, as well as scaling only Event Hub applications written in C# or created with Azure Functions._

 #### ScaledObject custom resource definition